cdl-geneseo/geneseo-dictionary/F/Facebooking.md

 # Facebooking

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Facebooking

 Created by  Unknown User (crk4), last modified on Dec 02, 2008

 Facebooking: verb to frequent the website www.facebook.com.